achristen/Gridded-Turbulent-Source-Area/README.md

 ## Running the software

 You must have the IDL Virtual Machine installed.
+The following steps have been tested under UNIX / Mac.
 To install the IDL Virtual Machine go to:

 http://www.exelisvis.com/Support/HelpArticlesDetail/TabId/219/ArtMID/900/ArticleID/12395/The-IDL-Virtual-Machine.aspx

-Then you can call then IDL in runtime mode from the command line with the following required arguments:
+Then you can call IDL in runtime mode from the command line with the following required arguments:

       idl =rt=[Path-to-fpr_write_ncdf.sav] -args [Outputfile] [z0] [zm] [u] [wd] [sig_v] [L]

-Arguments passed vis -args are as follows in exactly this order
+Arguments passed via "-args" are as follows in exactly this order and separated by space

 * [Path-to-fpr_write_ncdf.sav] is the full file path to the compiled Path-to-fpr_write_ncdf.sav file
 * [Outputfile] is the full file path of the netCDF file to be written